joewezzy/e-certificate/README.md

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use and modify the codebase according to your company's needs.

 ---

-For any questions or support, please contact [oxygenhealthtechnologies@gmail.com](mailto:oxygenhealthtechnologies@gmail.com).